zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated_runners.md

 ## Monitoring

 Monitoring Hosted Runners is done in Grafana.
-Details on how to access Grafana is found in [GitLab Dedicated Observability and Monitoring (Grafana)](dedicated_instance_health).
+Details on how to access Grafana are available in [GitLab Dedicated Observability and Monitoring (Grafana)](dedicated_instance_health).

 Once in Grafana, go to **Dashboards** and search the **Hosted Runner(s) Overview** dashboard.
 This dashboard has pots on different runner metrics.
 The dashboard is available for all customers but is only populated if Hosted Runners are being used by the customer.